-Y returned the LOI to the Respondent after it was allegedly signed by C (i.e. purportedly Z), with the Material Information still unfilled on the LOI.
-The Respondent provided this LOI to Salesperson X to obtain the landlord's signature.
+Y returned the LOI to Salesperson W after it was allegedly signed by C (i.e. purportedly Z), with the Material Information still unfilled on the LOI.
+Salesperson W provided this LOI to the Respondent to obtain the landlord's signature.
 The landlord signed the LOI even though the relevant space for the Material Information was still unfilled.